OpenEvalProject/evals/manuscripts/elife-06498/v2/manuscript.md

 ## Results

-## Activity of NVP-CGM097 and NVP-CFC218 in biochemical and cellular assays
+### Activity of NVP-CGM097 and NVP-CFC218 in biochemical and cellular assays

-NVP-CGM097 and NVP-CFC218 are substituted 1,2-dihydroisoquinolinone derivatives that were designed to mimic three key hydrophobic interactions made by p53 residues Phe19, Trp23, and Leu26 in the HDM2 pocket (
+NVP-CGM097 and NVP-CFC218 are substituted 1,2-dihydroisoquinolinone derivatives that were designed to mimic three key hydrophobic interactions made by p53 residues Phe19, Trp23, and Leu26 in the HDM2 pocket (Kussie et al., 1996; García-Echeverría et al., 2000; Furet et al., 2012) (Figure 1A).
+The dihydroisoquinolinone core occupies the center of the cleft and allows for the positioning of appropriate substituents in this sub-pocket (manuscript in preparation).

 ![Figure 1.](https://cdn.elifesciences.org/articles/06498/elife-06498-fig1-v2.jpg)

-**Figure 1.:** TP53 wild-type status is necessary but not sufficient to predict sensitivity to NVP-CGM097 and NVP-CFC218.(A) Chemical structure of NVP-CGM097 and NVP-CFC218.
+**Figure 1.:** (A) Chemical structure of NVP-CGM097 and NVP-CFC218.
 (B) In vitro activity of NVP-CFC218 and NVP-CGM097 in TR-FRET binding assay (a) and cellular proliferation assay in human cancer cell lines (b).
 Data are expressed as concentration causing 50% inhibition and shown as mean ± SD from multiple (n ≥ 8) independent experiments. (c) Selectivity is determined by the ratio of GI50 obtained using the HCT-116 p53-null and the HCT-116 p53WT isogenic pair of cell lines. (d) Selectivity is determined by the ratio of GI50 obtained using SAOS-2 (p53-null) and SJSA-1 (p53WT and HDM2-amplified) osteosarcoma pair of cell lines.
 (C and D) Scatter plot showing IC50 values expressed in μM of NVP-CFC218 in cell viability assays of p53 wild-type cell lines (C) and p53 mutated cell lines (D), colored by their response to NVP-CFC218.
 The data used to generate these plots, as well as cell line identity is available in Figure 1—source data 1.
 (E) Contingency table indicating the total number of sensitive and insensitive cell lines to NVP-CFC218.
 The p-value of 3.4 × 10−20 shows a significant association between sensitivity to NVP-CFC218 and TP53 wild-type status.
 (F) Main enriched compound target p-values from the Global Compound Selectivity Analysis. p-values are minus log10 transformed.
 The red color refers to compounds that are more selective in the wild-type p53 (p53WT) strata than in the mutated p53 (p53MUT) strata.
 The blue color indicates the reverse profile.
 Brighter colors indicate which target classes pass the 0.25 FDR cut-off.
-The length of each red/blue segment corresponds to the proportion of p53WT selective/p53MUT selective compounds in each target class.DOI: http://dx.doi.org/10.7554/eLife.06498.00310.7554/eLife.06498.004Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.06498.004
+The length of each red/blue segment corresponds to the proportion of p53WT selective/p53MUT selective compounds in each target class.

 The ability of NVP-CFC218 and NVP-CGM097 to disrupt the p53–HDM2 and p53–HDMX complexes was assessed in purified biochemical assays using time-resolved fluorescence resonance energy transfer (TR-FRET) to detect interactions between the N-terminal portion of HDM2 (amino acid 2 to 188) or HDMX (amino acid 2 to 185) and the human p53-derived peptide (amino acid 18 to 26).
 Both NVP-CFC218 and NVP-CGM097 displaced the p53 peptide from the surface of HDM2 with IC50 values of 1.6 ± 0.2 nM and 1.7 ± 0.1 nM, respectively.
 In contrast, both compounds were substantially less active against HDMX with IC50 values of 1300 ± 100 nM and 2000 ± 300 nM.
 These data show that NVP-CFC218 and NVP-CGM097 are specific inhibitors of the p53–HDM2 interaction (Figure 1B).

 In measures of cellular viability, NVP-CFC218 and NVP-CGM097 elicited strong anti-proliferative effects in the HCT116 p53WT cell line and showed 34- and 35-fold selectivity, respectively, compared to an isogenic HCT116 cell line in which the TP53 gene was deleted by homozygous recombination.
 Similarly, both compounds blocked proliferation of the osteosarcoma HDM2-amplified SJSA-1 cell line with 56- and 58-fold selectivity, respectively, compared to a control p53-null osteosarcoma SAOS-2 cell line (Figure 1B).
 These results indicate that NVP-CGM097 and NVP-CFC218 inhibit cell proliferation in a p53-dependent manner with a comparable potency and selectivity in vitro.

-## Pharmacological activity of p53–HDM2 inhibitors in cancer cell lines
+### Pharmacological activity of p53–HDM2 inhibitors in cancer cell lines

 In order to investigate the activity of HDM2 inhibitors in preclinical models of cancer and to ultimately identify biomarkers predictive of response, we tested the anti-proliferative activity of NVP-CFC218 in a panel of 477 cell lines from the Cancer Cell Line Encyclopedia (CCLE) (Barretina et al., 2012).
 After quality control and manual curation of the dose response curves, a total of 356 cell lines met the cell viability quality criteria for NVP-CFC218 and were used for subsequent analyses.
 Cell lines were partitioned into sensitive and insensitive groups based on compound potency (IC50).
 A rank-order plot of IC50s for NVP-CFC218 showed a natural cut-off of 4 μM, which was used to categorize cell lines.
 Forty seven cell lines were categorized as sensitive and 309 cell lines as insensitive.
 For the sensitive cell lines, the maximal compound effect level (Amax) was ≤ −50% (Figure 1C,D, Figure 1—source data 1).
 As expected, based on the mechanism of action of NVP-CFC218, most of the sensitive cell lines harbored wild-type p53 (n = 43) and this association was statistically significant by Fisher's exact test (p-value = 3.4 × 10−20) (Figure 1E).
 Moreover, repeat cell proliferation assays with the four sensitive cell lines bearing mutations in TP53 showed them to be insensitive (P12-ICHIKAWA, KBMC-2, and Hs 294T with IC50 > 8 µM) or the reported mutation did not lead to complete p53 loss of function (NCI-H2122 carries both Q16L and C176F p53 mutations which are categorized as neutral and partially deleterious mutations by SIFT, respectively).